Presidency of Jimmy Carter: Africa

 In sharp contrast to Nixon and Ford, Carter gave priority to sub-Sahara Africa.
 Southern Africa especially emerged as a Cold War battleground after Cuba sent a large military force that took control of Angola in 1976.
 The chief policy person for Africa in the Carter administration was Andrew Young, a leader in the black Atlanta community who became Ambassador to the United Nations.
 Young opened up friendly relationships with key leaders, especially in Nigeria.
 A highly controversial issue was independence of Namibia from Union of South Africa.
 Young began United Nations discussions which went nowhere, and Namibia would not gain independence until long after Carter left office.
 Young advocated strong sanctions after the murder by South African police of Steve Biko in 1977, but Carter refused and only imposed a limited arms embargo and South Africa ignored the protests.
 The most important success of the Carter administration in Africa was helping the transition from white-dominated Southern Rhodesia to black rule in Zimbabwe.

-International travels

-Carter made 12 international trips to 25 nations during his presidency.